 Note on species numbers around Berlin, extracted from Karl Ludwig Willdenow's Prodromus Florae Berolinensis (1787) by Carl Sigismund Kunth.
 Humboldt Papers.
 Staatsbibliothek zu Berlin – Preußischer Kulturbesitz.

 Names and Numbers: Classical Natural History and Its Archives, 1758–1859

 Other involved Scholars:

-The widespread practice of noting the number of species described in natualists‘ publications and calculating the number of 'new' species discovered provides a good example for the epistemic effects of the new, archival regime that emerged with Linnaean natural history.
+The widespread practice of noting the number of species described in natualists' publications and calculating the number of "new" species discovered provides a good example for the epistemic effects of the new, archival regime that emerged with Linnaean natural history.
 This practice was facilitated by the habit of routinely numbering species entries in taxonomic literature, following Linnaean conventions.
-It not only allowed for a direct measure of the growth of natural history knowledge, and individual authors’ own contributions to that growth.
-It also fed into early nineteenth century proposals for a quantification of natural history, such as Alexander von Humboldt's "arithmetical botany," which tried to characterize floral regions of the world by the different proportions of plant families in the overall number of species.
+It not only allowed for a direct measure of the growth of natural history knowledge but also individual authors' own contributions to that growth.
+In addition it fed into early nineteenth-century proposals for a quantification of natural history, such as Alexander von Humboldt's "arithmetical botany," which tried to characterize floral regions of the world by the different proportions of plant families in the overall number of species.
 Species numbers, originally a purely conventional means to allow for unambiguous citation, became a research object of their own.